 So by changing the type of frame you use, you can evoke different feelings.

-You see, by closing off an image and making the edges inaccessible, frames within frames limit the viewer, and even create a sense of claustrophobia.
+By closing off an image and making the edges inaccessible, a frame within a frame limits the viewer and even creates a sense of claustrophobia.

 What Types of Frames Can You Use?